dragondive/plantuml_demo/plantuml_demo.md

 PlantUML addin for Microsoft Word generates the diagrams for the plantuml diagram description and includes them directly into the same document.

 The [attached video](videos/plantuml_word_demo.mp4) shows a demo of using this addin.

+### Document Generation

+#### Integration with Doxygen

+PlantUML diagrams can be embedded directly into the doxygen documents.
+PlantUML diagram description enclosed within the doxygen commands `\startuml` and `\enduml` appears inline in the generated document.

+The [attached video](videos/plantuml_doxygen_demo.mp4) shows a demo.

 ### Web Browsers